Auto Warranty

 - Doesn't offer services in California

-CarShield is one of the most well-known brands in the extended auto warranty industry.
+CarShield is one of the most well-known brands in the vehicle service contract industry.
 They offer a variety of cost-effective packages and a very high mileage limit.
 With CarShield, you can choose the coverage that best fits your needs and budget.
 And because CarShield has a high mileage limit, you can rest assured that your car will be protected for years to come.

 - BBB Rating : D